 Rent and utility charges are automatically deducted monthly through payroll deduction.
 Rent and utility charges are adjusted annually based on the policy outlined below.
 A security deposit of 50 percent of one months rent is required prior to occupancy.

-Inquiries for faculty housing should be directed to Helen Payne, assistant to the provost and dean of faculty (email@example.com 315-228-7217).
+Inquiries for faculty housing should be directed to Diane Beach in the Office of the Dean of the Faculty (firstname.lastname@example.org

 Rent levels are established to recover Colgate’s costs of maintaining properties.
 Colgate does not make a profit on its rental properties by adding a profit margin to rents, nor does it attempt to recover the opportunity costs of maintaining rental properties rather than investing the property value elsewhere.
 In fact, at present Colgate is minimally subsidizing most renters by not fully recovering its costs.